oscimp/amaranth_twstft/Doc/2_Sync_PRN_1PPS.md

 		return m
 ```

 And here we are !
+By now, our synchronization should be operational.

 Next step : [Carrier signal generation](3_Clk_Generation.md)